 Wanting success and achieving it are two different things.

-Yerington's baseball program had yearned a state championship for more than 30 years before finally claiming the Class 2A title Saturday with a 10-6 win over Needles, Calif., at The Meadows.
+Yerington’s baseball program had yearned a state championship for more than 30 years, before finally claiming the Class 2A title on Saturday with a 10-6 win over Needles, Calif., at The Meadows.

 Senior captain Cole Aiazzi gave up four earned runs on seven hits to earn a win and supplied a double, a single, an RBI and a run for Yerington.

 “He was confident the whole game and did a great job on the mound,” Schreibeis said.
 “We believe in our defense, though we gave up three errors, but that’s what happens in a state championship game with everyone so pumped up.”

 Aiazzi was more crafty than overpowering and recorded a strikeout in every inning except the sixth, including the game’s final out.

 “I’ve been waiting for this day ever since winning the District 3 World Series as a 10-year old,” Aiazzi said.
 “My curveball was really on today, thank God.
 We knew that they’re a good-hitting team, and I just had to throw my strikes and let my defense work behind me.”